 There are also always two options for dessert, but I’ve noticed that you could also ask for a plain ice cream if you wanted.

-The food was always good, and I was always full at the end of the meal 🙂
+No heavy typical Austrian food here.
+The dsihes were always refined and I was still always full at the end of the meal 🙂

 The staff at this Zillertal wellness hotel is super friendly, super welcoming and spoke English fluently.